ggosti/maxIntensityRadialProfile/README.md

 <img src="./Graph_cell1.png" height="45%" width="45%" >
 </p>

-The first is a rapresentation of the center and the concentric circles on which the radial profile is computed overlying the original image.
-The second is the maximum intensity radial profile plot computed assuming a pixel size of 0.065 micron.
-TO change the pixel size value change line 210 `pixelSize = 0.065 #size of the pixel in micons`.
+The first figure shows concentric blue circles overlaying the original image.
+The circles have evenly spaced radiuses with a step of 5 microns.
+The green dot indicated the center of the circles and on which the radial profile is computed.
+The red circle indicates the circle with the most intense pixel.
+The second figure is the maximum intensity radial profile plot computed assuming a pixel size of 0.065 micron.
+To change the pixel size value change line 210 `pixelSize = 0.065 #size of the pixel in microns`.

 The `radialProfile.py` script assumes that all required files are organized in folders in a specific way:
 ```